rust-dsa/rust-dsa.github.io/src/algorithms/sorting_algorithms/insertion_sort.md

 ### Algorithm

-1. The algorithm takes the array as input.
+1. Take the array as input.
-2. It iterates over the array.
+2. Iterate over the array.
-3. It compares the current element with the previous element.
+3. Compares the current element with the previous element.
-4. If the current element is smaller than the previous element, the algorithm swaps them.
+4. If the current element is smaller than the previous element, swap them.
 5. This goes on till the end of the array.
 6. This process is repeated until the array is sorted.